hyperledger-archives/iroha/docs/iroha_whitepaper.md

 ### 2.8.
 Data synchronization and retrieval

-The state with the Merkle root that has 2*f*+1 signatures of validating servers is the most advanced state.
+The state with the Merkle root that has the most transactions in the Merkle tree and has 2*f*+1 signatures of validating servers is the most advanced state.

 ## Appendix